rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 4.4 =
-Now enable/disable masonry view for activity and search media through gallery.
-It also includes some bug fixes.
-Please update/re-save the permalinks after the plugin update.
+Masonry in the Activity feed, media search functionality, album descriptions and lots more!
+Please update/re-save the permalinks after the plugin updates.

 == Sponsors ==